-These rolls are soft, hearty, and bring just a hint of maple sweetness to your holiday dinner.
+These maple oatmeal dinner rolls are soft, hearty, and bring just a hint of maple sweetness to your holiday dinner.
 Adapted from our oatmeal bread, these are a great way to show off your skills this Thanksgiving (or whenever).
 They are a soft and airy roll with a nice crust.

 The rolls marry the whole grain taste of oats with the sweet taste of maple.
 They are delicious with butter.
 They sop up any gravy or cranberry sauce.
 If you have any left over after a holiday meal- we suggest cutting them in half and using them as buns for small sliders with your leftovers.